Variables and Environment Variables In Bash

 The variables you have seen till now have been simple pieces of text.
 Both the name and the value were simple text strings.
 Each variable had a single value.

-supports additional types of variables, such as array and
+bash supports additional types of variables, such as array and

 integers.